PranavDuraivel/Loudspeaker/README.md

 # Moving Coil Loudspeaker Design

-A complete analytical and numerical study of a **midrange moving coil loudspeaker**, designed for the **ISVR6137 Electroacoustics** module at the University of Southampton.
+A complete analytical and numerical study of a **midrange moving coil loudspeaker**n.
 This project models the loudspeaker from first principles, simulates it using COMSOL Multiphysics, and evaluates its performance through SPL, impedance, and efficiency metrics.

 ---